Updated March 23, 2023

 This component offers backend service to applications running on phones.
 This is suitable for the application having a large number of daily hits o storing a large amount of data.
 It provides service called notification hubs that can be utilized to send notifications to phones.
 Notification dash can connect to a various notification service provider like apple, google, windows.
 SDKs can be used to connect to the notification hub.
 Also, it can be used to send a notification to a user, group of users or mass notification.
 In this way, it makes developer life easier.

 This is a guide to Azure Components.
-Here we discuss the Introduction to Azure Components like Compute, Storage, Networking, Database, etc. You can also go through our other suggested articles to learn more –
+Here we discuss the basic concept and best 8 key Azure Components with detail explanation.
+You can also go through our other suggested articles to learn more –